deadboyccc/spring-grpc-microservices/README.md

 # gRPC + RabbitMQ Microservices Demo

+> 🎵 **Vibe Coded Disclaimer:** This entire project was vibe coded with Cursor! ✨
+> *When the coding vibes are right, magic happens.
+This demo is the result of pure vibes and some serious microservices energy.* 🚀

 A **complete, production-ready learning demo** that demonstrates modern microservices architecture using **gRPC** for inter-service communication and **RabbitMQ** for asynchronous messaging.

 ## 🎯 What This Demo Teaches